-Product Focus is a global leader in product management and product marketing training for technology-based products.
-As global experts and Europe's leading provider, our goal is to help individuals and businesses deliver world class product management.
+Product Focus is a global thought leader in product management and the European leader in product management training and consultancy.
+Our goal is to help individuals and businesses deliver world class product management.

-We hope this report will help you understand what's available in the market and find the right tools for your business.
+We hope this report will help you understand what's available in the market and find the right tool for your business.